Christopher22/emoji-love/README.md

 }
 ```

-After the load of the data and the removal of tweets containing no emoji, the fact may cache someones eye that the two groups have significantly different sizes.
-Therefore, in order of excluding biases simply due to the amount of data available, the size of all datasets is adjusted by randomly sampling as much samples as in the smallest group.
+After the load of the data and the removal of tweets containing no emoji, the fact may cache someone's eye that the two groups have significantly different sizes.
+Therefore, in order of excluding biases simply due to the amount of data available, the size of all datasets is adjusted by randomly sampling as many samples as in the smallest group.

 ```{r}
 # Find the language with the fewest tweets and get their number